 The Dutch Digestive Foundation, TNO and Wageningen University & Research have joined forces within the consortium ‘Personalised Nutrition and Health’ to carry out research in a real-life setting into how the fibre intake of individuals can be increased by personalised advice.
-Companies wishing to participate in this study can register by 1 July 2018.

 The question at the heart of the study is ‘How can we increase consumers’ fibre intake through personalised diet advice?’
 The consumption of dietary fibre positively contribute to our digestive health.
 Furthermore it is associated with decreased risk of colon cancer.
 It also contributes to a lower risk of other diseases, like heart disease, stroke, breast cancer and type 2 diabetes.
 A study conducted by the Dutch Digestive Foundation (MLDS) revealed that 75% of the Dutch did not fulfil criteria for fibre consumption (women need to ingest at least 30 grams per day and men at least 40 grams).